 There is a solar marker panel above the two female pictograph panels.
 This is a well-known marker, studied since its discovery around 2009.
-It creates a sunlight frame animation, crossing from one circle to the other on both solstice and equinox days.
-It is probably the reason for the nearby placement of the two female panels.
+It creates a sunlight frame animation that crosses from one circle to the other on both solstice and equinox days.
+It is probably the reason for placing the two female panels nearby.
 Once again, Forrest Kirkland's 1935 drawing helps to understand the possible intention and meaning behind this creation.